Jiu Jitsu Armbar: Everything You Need to Know

 Armbar from Closed Guard

-The closed guard is one of the most essential and complex guards to learn and master.
-It’s a good position that gives you a variety of efficient sweeps and submissions, such as the armbar, triangle chokekimura lock, omoplata, etc.
+It’s a good position that allows you to perform a variety of efficient sweeps and submissions, such as the armbar, triangle choke, kimura lock, and omoplata.

-Aside from that, the armbar from the guard position is one of the most fundamental and well-known submissions.
+In addition, the armbar from the guard position is one of the most fundamental and well-known submissions.
 So, you’re probably wondering how to do an armbar from the closed guard.

 The following steps will help set up the closed guard armbar without problems.